EgbieAndersonUku1/Fullstack-fruit-and-veg/README.md

 ---

 ### Setting up the API
-To detect suspicious login activity, such as logging in from two geographically impossible locations within a short period (e.g., logging in from London and 30 minutes later from New York), this application uses the ipinfo API.
-The API converts an IP address into its geo-location, enabling the application to identify unusual activity.

 To begin using this API you first need to sign up for the API, you are granted 50,000 free requests per month.